On-site Services Cancelled on 11/22

-While we are unable to meet in our building for Sunday services, services will take place on our Facebook Page at 10:30AM.
+While we are unable to meet in our building for Sunday services, services will take place on Church Online and our Facebook Page at 10:30AM.
 You'll have the chance to encounter God through worship, the message, and online interactions with others in the comment section as well as the HC Online Facebook group.

 Find research-based information about the pandemic